2020 Utah wildfires

 The 2020 Utah wildfire season was a series of prominent wildfires throughout the state of Utah, lasting from June 1 through October 30, as defined by state law.
 Part of the 2020 Western United States wildfire season, Utah saw record-breaking numbers of human-caused fires.
 The largest fire of the season, the East Fork Fire, burned an area of 89,568 acres.
 In total, the suppression costs for the fires amounted to at least $103 million (2020 USD).

 Of the 1,547 fires in Utah during 2020, 1,202 (78%) were human-caused, surpassing 2015's record of 937.
 These fires accounted for nearly 100,000 of the 329,732 total acres burned during this season.
 The significant rise in human-caused fires was attributed to the COVID-19 pandemic, as it forced recreation outside at higher rates.

 Background

+While the typical "fire season" in Utah varies every year based on weather conditions, most wildfires occur in between July and October.
+Fire conditions heavily depend on monsoons; dry and late monsoons can exacerbate fire weather and promote drought at certain times of the year.
+Overall, fires are also affected by hot temperatures and dry conditions.

 On May 27, Utah observed 237 wildfires (of which 95% were human-caused); a near fourfold increase compared to the previous season's 67 wildfires recorded at that same date.
 Throughout the early season, record-breaking numbers of fires (especially human-caused) exceeded previous season equivalents.
 This, coupled with an abnormally hot and dry spring led fire officials, meteorologists, and hydrologists to believe that the season would be unusually active.